julius-speech/julius/adintool/README.md

 ### -rewind msec

 With `-in mic` and `-out adinnet` or `-out vecnet`, recording back to the specified milliseconds at each adintool resume.
-May be valid when the beginnning of segment is missing at resume.
+May be valid when the beginning of segment is missing at resume.

 ### -oneshot